whitgroves/solidity-contracts/README.md

 ```

 ### TaxableERC20
-An extension of `AccessControlledERC20` that implements an adjustable transaction tax and an optional tax cap.
-On construction, a maximum tax rate of 0-99% must be set that will be enforced on all tax cap changes for the lifetime of the contract; if a value larger than 99 is passed to the constructor, it will be clamped to 99%:
+An extension of `AccessControlledERC20` that implements an adjustable transaction tax of up to 99%:
 ```
 import {TaxableERC20} from "https://github.com/whitgroves/solidity-contracts/blob/main/TaxableERC20.sol";

 contract MyToken is TaxableERC20 {

-    constructor() TaxableERC20(msg.sender, 100) { // even though 100 is passed, max rate will be 99%
+    constructor() TaxableERC20(msg.sender) { // default max rate is 99%
         _mint(msg.sender, 1000);
         setTaxAddress(msg.sender);
         setTaxRate(15); // 15%